0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-public.md

 !!! tip
       Remember to use the [Miden client documentation](https://docs.polygon.technology/miden/miden-client/cli-reference/) for clarifications.

-This is an alternative to the [private off-chain P2P transactions](p2p-private.md) process.
+This is an alternative to the [private P2P transactions](p2p-private.md) process.

 In this tutorial, we use two different clients to simulate two different remote users who don't share local state.